 Avoid Closing Credit Cards

-Many of my cards are no-annual-fee cards that I keep open specifically to maintain my credit score, which currently sits at 835 according to Credit Karma.
+Many of my cards are no-annual-fee cards that I keep open specifically to maintain my credit score, which currently sits at 835 according to my account in Credit Karma.

 >>RELATED: How to Improve Your Credit Score